 While catching flu is never a pleasant experience, it can have more serious implications if you have a condition such as diabetes.

-If you have diabetes you are at greater risk of catching flu, as having diabetes makes it harder for your body to fight off the virus1.
+If you have diabetes and catch the flu, diabetes management may become more difficult1.
 This applies to all types of diabetes (Type 1, Type 2 and diet-controlled diabetes)2.

 You are also at greater risk of developing complications such as pneumonia, as your body is under increased stress1.
 And for people with diabetes, having flu can also affect your blood sugar levels, increasing your risk of developing short-term complications such as ketoacidosis and hyperglycaemia1.
 So it’s important to test your blood sugar more regularly than normal if you do get flu1.